ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 \end{align*}
 $$

 Thus, 34593 is actually a decimal encoded representation of the number which by practice we identify as 34593.
 However, by choosing different base, we can represent the same number in different encoding.
 In computer science, for various purposes most commonly used encodings are Binary, Octal and Hexadecimal.
-In these representations, the numnber are expressed as sum of one-digit multiples of powers of the base, which is 8 for octal, 16 for hexadecimal, and 2 for binary.
+In these representations, the numbers are expressed as the sum of one-digit multiples of powers of the base, which is 8 for octal, 16 for hexadecimal, and 2 for binary.

 At hardware level everything is expressed in binary, so let's see how binary encoding looks like.
-We can use a repeated division method to get the digits of a decimal number in a binary system, the example below shows how we can extract the binary representaion of the number 146 we get that the number ${\color{red}146}$ is representated by the no ${\color{blue} 10010010}$.
-See the expansions below for decimal -
+We can use a repeated division method to get the digits of a decimal number in a binary system, the example below shows how we can extract the binary representaion of the number 146 to get that the number ${\color{red}146}$ is representated by the no ${\color{blue} 10010010}$.
+See the expansions below for decimal:

 $$
 \begin{aligned}